 Venue for Appeal

-Venue- "Venue" refers to where and with whom a hearing, or pre-hearing takes place.
+Venue -"Venue" refers to where and with whom a hearing, or pre-hearing takes place.
 When a student requests an appeal hearing, there are several venues for appeal.
-The venues avaialbe for appeal are based upon where the initial hearing took place.
+The venues available for appeal are based upon where the initial hearing took place.
 Appeal venues are as follows:

-- Decisions made by the Coordinator of Student Conduct Systems may be appealed to the Committee on Student Conduct or the Dean of Students (student selects).
+- Decisions made by the Director of Student Conduct may be appealed to the Committee on Student Conduct or the Dean of Students (student selects).

-- Decisions made by Area Coordinators/Director of Residence Life may be appealed to the Coordinator of Student Conduct Systems.
+- Decisions made by Area Coordinators may be appealed to the Director of Student Conduct or his/her designee.

 Process of Appeal